Kobe Bryant NBA Highlights: The Best Performances Of His 20-Year Career

 Showdown Against Michael Jordan

-In a move that many basketball fans and analysts refer to as a moment in which the torch was definitively passed, Kobe faced off against the equally iconic Michael Jordan in 2003.
+In a move many basketball fans and analysts refer to as a moment in which the torch was definitively passed, Kobe faced off against the equally iconic Michael Jordan in 2003.
 Jordan was entering the twilight of his on-court career while Kobe was a rising star, and in this iconic match-up between Jordan’s Washington Wizards and Kobe’s L.A.
-Lakers there could be only one definitive victor.
+Lakers, there could be only one definitive victor.

-In a game that would end up in yet another victory for Kobe’s Lakers lineup, he managed to net 55 points to Air Jordan’s 23, per Bleacher Report.
+In a game that would end up in yet another triumph for Kobe’s Lakers lineup, he managed to net 55 points to Air Jordan’s 23, per Bleacher Report.

 Kobe’s Unforgettable 81-Point Game

-One of the moments that certainly cemented Kobe Bryant as one of the all-time NBA greats took place in 2006 as he and the Lakers faced off against the Toronto Raptors.
-In what now seems a bittersweet review of one of the Black Mamba’s greatest performances, NBA.com noted that this game took place on January 22, 2006, meaning that just over 14 years have elapsed in the interim.
+One of the moments that cemented Kobe Bryant as one of the all-time NBA greats took place in 2006 as he and the Lakers faced off against the Toronto Raptors.
+In what now seems a bittersweet review of one of the Black Mamba’s greatest performances, NBA.com noted that this game took place on January 22, 2006, nearly 14 years ago.

-While Wilt Chamberlain remains the only NBA player to have ever mounted 100 points in a single game, Kobe’s 81-point performance against the Raptors — an outing wherein he also produced six rebounds, three steals, and two assists — remains a fixture of the sport to this day.
+While Wilt Chamberlain remains the only NBA player to have ever mounted 100 points in a single game, Kobe’s 81-point performance against the Raptors — an outing in which he also produced six rebounds, three steals, and two assists — remains a fixture of the sport to this day.

 Kobe Bryant was indisputably one of the greatest basketball players to ever hit the court, and his legend will live on in the annals of sports history.